 Applications will be accepted in English or Irish only.
 In order to facilitate evaluation by the international panel members and remote peer reviewers, applications submitted in Irish must be provided with a translation of the documents in English.
 The translated documents must also adhere to the page limits as specified above.
-Copies of official documents, e.g. PhD degree certificate, can be submitted in any of the EU languages.
+Copies of official documents can be submitted in any of the EU languages.
 Supporting documentation submitted in any language other than English must be accompanied by a certified translation in English.